duncanmcclean/simple-commerce/docs/kb-articles/storing-orders-on-customer.md

 ---
-title: "Storing Orders on Customer"
+title: 'Storing Orders on Customer'
 ---

 Sometimes you may run into a situation where you'd like to keep track of a customer's orders on their customer entry, instead of just attaching the customers from the order side.